adi69/ShellDon/README.md

 * for definition     - *The Free Dictionary*

 ##Acknowledgement
-* Apoorva Agarwal for suggesting an awesome name!
+* Apoorva Aggarwal for suggesting an awesome name!

 ##Future Work
 * Synonyms